nixon-voxell/apu_rmct/main.typ

 #title_section[Abstract]
 #content_section[
   Neural networks has proven to be capable of solving a wide variety of complex tasks.
 This leads to the natural evolution of the animation industry to utilize the enormous learning capabilities of neural networks for generating dynamic animation in real-time.
-In this article, we will take a look at a variety of deep learning approaches towards dynamic real-time animation while evaluating their strengths and weaknesses.
+In this article, we will take a look at a variety of deep learning approaches towards dynamic real-time animation.
+We systematically evaluate the efficacy of these methods by considering their strengths, limitations, and novel contributions, as well as performing a comparison based on their evaluation results.
+// TODO: Conclusion
 ]

 #content_section[*Keywords:* Animation, Neural Networks, Motion Matching]